 Email forms to email@example.com or fax to (269) 966-2576

 Liz has a bachelor’s degree in Communications, and has spent her career working in the nonprofit sector.
 Her experience with navigating the special education system began in 2013 when she became a foster parent.
 Since then, she has developed a passion for helping children get the educational services they need to shine, not only for her children, but for others as well.
 Liz knows first-hand how overwhelming the process can be, and is committed to help other families as they seek to help their children grow and reach their goals.

 Please call (269) 966-2575 for more information.

-The Educational Advocacy Program is funded in part by The Arc Michigan and the Battle Creek Area Association of REALTORS (BCAAR).
+The Educational Advocacy Program is funded in part by The Arc Michigan and the United Way of Battle Creek and Kalamazoo Region.